 Panasonic Avionics Corporation

-Panasonic uses a mix of SES satellites to operate a global mobility network that delivers in-flight connectivity services to the world’s major airlines.
-The company has contracted substantial capacity on our upcoming high-throughput satellites, SES-14 and SES-15, due to launch in 2017.
+Using a mix of our satellites, they operate a global mobility network that delivers in-flight connectivity services to the world’s major airlines.
+The company has contracted substantial capacity on our high-throughput satellites, SES-14 and SES-15, launched in 2017.

-Panasonic selected SES because our global footprint ensures ubiquitous coverage.
-We design our satellites in consultation with Panasonic to ensure we can offer the types of services they want to provide in the locations they need to prove them.
+Our partnership makes it possible for them to provide a global footprint that ensures ubiquitous coverage.
+We design our satellites in consultation with Panasonic Avionics to ensure we can offer the types of services they want to provide in the locations they need to provide them.
 As we work to continuously replenish our satellite fleet, we ensure a seamless and future-proof transition from current wide-beam capacity to our upcoming high-throughput spot-beam capacity.
-Connectivity provided by our satellites enabled 95% of Lufthansa passengers to watch a live-stream of Germany winning the FIFA World Cup Finals, while the live-stream of Super Bowl 50 made it the sporting event with the largest audience in the air to date.
+Connectivity provided by our satellites enabled 95% of Lufthansa passengers to watch a live-stream of Germany winning the FIFA World Cup Finals, while the live-stream of Super Bowl 50 made it the sporting event with the largest airborne audience to date.